Summary Annual Report for employee benefit plans

 When must employers distribute the Summary Annual Report?

 You must distribute the SAR to plan participants no later than nine months after the plan year ends, which is two months after the deadline to file Form 5500.
 For example, suppose your benefit is on a calendar plan year.
-In that case, the annual filing deadline for Form 5500 is July 31, and the SAR distribution deadline is September 30.
+In that case, the annual filing deadline for Form 5500 is generally July 31, and the SAR distribution deadline is September 30.

 How can employers distribute the Summary Annual Report?